zhuangbiaowei/learn-with-open-source/en/Useful-Websites-to-Learn-How-to-Code-Quickly.md

 ## [学堂在线](https://next.xuetangx.com/)

-Technology: WeChat small program development, algorithm This is an online education website supported by Tsinghua University and other institutions.
+Technology: WeChat small program development, algorithm.
+This is an online education website supported by Tsinghua University and other institutions.

 It includes courses such as recommended algorithms, WeChat mini-program production, etc.